Corpus Christi Wrongful Death Lawyers

 A wrongful death claim differs from a criminal homicide case, though the two may proceed through the courts in conjunction with the same incident.
 The prosecuting attorney’s office brings a criminal homicide case against the accused on behalf of the government and the victims.
 A guilty verdict results in punitive measures for the accused, such as jail time.

 On the other hand, the family members of the victim may bring a wrongful death claim against the responsible party, and the courts may compel that party to pay monetary damages to the family.
-Even in civil claims, however, punitive damages may be levied against the responsible party, but almost only in mass tort claims or when the defendant is a company representative.
+Even in civil claims, however, punitive damages may be levied against the responsible party, but only in mass tort claims or when the defendant is a company representative.

 In Texas, only certain family members can pursue a wrongful death case for the loss of their loved one.
 These family members are: